Style Guide

 Paragraph Styles

 Please use your word processor's Paragraph Styles feature to format your text.
 The Paragraph Styles are present in the article template (above).
-We ask that you use Paragraph Styles in order to make it easy for the editors to make small changes uniformly across the issue.
+If you use Paragraph Styles then you will help to make it easy for the editors to make small changes uniformly across the issue.
 If you have not used Styles before, view formatting and submitting your article for Participatio as a learning opportunity to acquire what many regard as an essential word processing skill that will help you work much more efficiently in the future.
 Many video tutorials for Styles are available; cf. this one for Microsoft Word.

-Participatio does not employ paid copy-editors, who normally take care of formatting issues.
-Therefore the volume editors serve not only as content editors but also as copy editors.
+Participatio does not employ paid copy-editors, who normally take care of formatting issues prior to publication.
+Therefore the volume or issue editors serve not only as content editors but also as copy editors.
+They are by profession scholars, and are serving as volunteers, so please consider it a professional courtesy to them to prepare your manuscript as much as possible for publication.
 Your manuscript will be returned to you if it requires extensive copy editing, does not use the template paragraph styles, or does not conform to the Style Guide.
-Consult with the volume editors whenever formatting questions arise.
+Authors are encouraged to hire their own copy-editors (if you don't know any needy graduate students, we can help you find them!).
+Consult with the issue or volume editors whenever formatting questions arise.
+Thank you!

 In addition to front matter and page headers, the template includes the following Paragraph Styles (all text in 11 point Verdana font, unless noted otherwise):